Artem723/Amanda_project/README.txt

-It program has written in the Qt Framework.
+This program has been written in the Qt Framework and serves as a client app for remote control of the robot EXOBOT.
-It is client application for working with robot.

 ----
 Author: Artem Savchuk
+Licence: MIT